alex-yung-github/HooBuff/README.md

 ---

-Thank you for checking out the Workout Selector website!
+Thank you for checking out the Hoo Buff website!
 We hope you find it useful in achieving your fitness goals.
-If you have any questions, suggestions, or feedback, feel free to [contact us](mailto:example@email.com).
-Happy exercising! 🏋️‍♂️💪
+If you have any questions, suggestions, or feedback, feel free to [contact us](dhwa0301@gmail.com).
+Hoo's gonna get buff?
+You! 🏋️‍♂️💪